 In the natural condition, the site soil is stabilized by means of native vegetation.
 The final stabilization technique to be used at this project for stabilizing soils shall be to provide a protective cover of landscaping vegetation, pavement and granular stabilization material.
 Seeding should be conducted after final grade is achieved and soils are prepared to take advantage of soil moisture and seed germination.
+Long term stabilization of the proposed extended detention basin includes this permanent seeding.
+The EDB provides maintenance access roads to clean sediment and debris from trickle channels and the outlet structure, which should be routinely maintained.
 The Qualified Stormwater Manager should evaluate the short and long-term forecasts prior to applying permanent seed.

 Final site stabilization is achieved when vegetative cover provides permanent stabilization with a density greater than 70 percent of the pre-disturbance levels, or equivalent permanent, physical erosion reduction methods have been employed over the entire area to be stabilized by vegetative cover.
+This area is exclusive of areas that are covered with rock (crushed granite, gravel, etc.) or landscape mulch, paved or have a building or other permanent structure on them.